Skip to content

 Everyone at every age needs protein.
 In this blog, we explain why protein supplementation is important and which protein source is best for which goal.

-Why protein is important for you | Which is protein source best for your personal goal? | Whey protein | Plant protein | Collagen protein | What to look for when buying a protein supplement | Conclusion
+What Is Protein Powder? | What are essential amino acids? | What protein powder is best for my goal? | What to look for when buying a protein supplement | Conclusion

-Although most people use a protein powder post-workout to aid in muscle recovery and growth, it can be incredibly beneficial as an anti-ageing supplement.
+Although most people use a protein powder post-workout to aid in muscle recovery and growth, it can be an incredibly beneficial tool in your anti-ageing regimen.
 This is because as you get older (starting from age 30!) *].
 Your muscle tissues start to break down – also known as sarcopenia – and here’s where a protein powder comes in.
 In addition to training, and specifically resistance training [*], it can help maintain muscle mass in older adults [*].
-So, how much protein do you need for this?
-This depends on how much you weigh.
-The general calculation is 1-2 grams of protein per kilo of body weight.

 To determine which protein powder is best for your personal goal, we need to explain the concept of amino acids.
 Amino acids are a protein's building blocks- divided into essential and non-essential amino acids.
 Non-essential amino acids your body makes itself.
 Essential amino acids (EAAs), as the name implies, are essential because your body cannot produce them.
 Food is the only source of them.
 Complete protein supplements contain all nine essential amino acids, giving you a balanced mix of amino acids.